Mike Castle: Town hall

 A town hall style meeting organized by Castle to discuss health care reform with constituents was featured on the Drudge Report with the headline "VIDEO: Congressman's town hall erupts over Obama birth certificate ...".
 The story was linked to a tape documenting a few minutes of the event and hosted on YouTube.
 The incident sparked discussion of the topic in relation to the moderate Republican congressman and commentators' surprise at the audience reaction.
 Castle was heckled and booed after calmly responding to a protester, "If you're referring to the President there, he is a citizen of the United States."

 Reporting in the international press on the explosion of interest in the subject focused on the central role of the Castle incident.
 The British newspaper The Guardian reported:But the real impact has been a video that has garnered hundreds of thousands of hits on the web (in which Congressman) Mike Castle, address(es) a town hall meeting on health care in Delaware last month when a woman suddenly stands up waving a bunch of papers ...
 The encounter was a warning to Republican officials how far the conspiracy theory has permeated parts of their party.

 Later political involvement

 Castle was a member of the ReFormers Caucus of Issue One.

 During the 2016 presidential election Castle endorsed eventual victor Donald Trump after initially backing John Kasich during the Republican primaries.
-In January 2021, Castle criticized Trump for "[antagonizing] people on a pretty regular basis" and described the January 6 United States Capitol attack as "nonsense".
+In January 2021, Castle criticized Trump for "[antagonizing] people on a pretty regular basis" and described the events leading up to the January 6 United States Capitol attack as "nonsense" and that he "upheld the election from the beginning".